Search

 katleho Seisa/Getty Images

 When you start investing, you might be excited about the potential for growth over time and benefits to you, your family and the causes you support.
-But you should be aware that certain investments may be taxed based on their growth.
+But you should be aware that you may need to pay capital gains taxes when you sell certain investments.

 Capital gains tax only applies to the sales of capital assets.
-These items are usually significantly valuable assets, such as:
+These items usually are considered significantly valuable assets, such as:

 • Investment properties